 The Veteran provided a personal statement, a “lay statement” under the law, as well as a credible medical “Nexus” letter that cited relevant medical research and literature regarding side-effects of the medications he was prescribed for his severe heal pain, the Plantar Fasciitis.

 Weight gain was one of the side effects of the pain management medication he was taking.
 Medical research studies from the Mayo Clinic were cited in the medical “Nexus” opinion, which clearly met the “showing of causation,” standard BECAUSE the Obstructive Sleep Apnea on a secondary basis was shown to be proximately due to, or the result of, the Plantar Fasciitis.

 Obstructive Sleep Apnea has been medically linked to weight gain, which shows causation.
-Thus, as a result of the veteran’s weight gain, the medical “Nexus” letter stated that the Obstructive Sleep Apnea was “at least as likely as not” to have been proximately due to or the result of the medication side effects, which were taken to manage the pain of his Plantar Fasciitis.
+Thus, as a result of the veteran’s weight gain, the medical “Nexus” letter stated that the Obstructive Sleep Apnea was “at least as likely as not” to have been proximately due to or the result of the medication side effects, through an interim link of aggravated obesity, in which the medications were taken to manage the pain of his Plantar Fasciitis.

 So now I’ve probably got you thinking, what can you possibly connect on a secondary basis due to side effects of any medications you’re taking for your current disabilities?

 Need more medical evidence to help you win your VA disability claim and get a higher rating?